CHAPTER ONE

 The trooper stared at him.
 “What’s your destination?”

-“What are you doing there?”
+“What are you doing there?

-“Boston.
-Have I violated any laws?”
+“Have I violated any laws?”

 “That’s what I’m going to find out.”
-Officer Cline returned to the patrol car, lights twirling red and blue, headlamps streaming white pulses as he stood at the back of the trailer in partial shade, intrigued.
+Officer Cline returned to the patrol car, lights twirling red and blue, headlamps streaming white pulses.
+He stood at the back of the trailer in partial shade, intrigued.
 A woman transitioning to a man, or a man transitioning to woman?
 It was the first time he’d fully grasped what non-binary meant, neither man nor woman because both male and female.
 A doubling.
 He’d never thought of it that way.
 He knew that in the natural world individuals displaying both sexes were common.
 Spotted hyenas, bearded dragons, clown fish, some birds, male plants that appear feminine to attract insects.
 Even some trees.
 The officer emerged from the car.
 “You have a record.”

-“Arrests at peaceful protests,” he said.
+“Arrests at peaceful protests.”

 “I laid on the ground; the cops carried me away.”